 If you’re drowning in debt from unpaid loans and credit cards, it might make sense to consolidate them into one lump-sum monthly payment.
 A consolidation loan can take all of your outstanding balances from any source and merge it into one place.
 So instead of submitting separate payments to multiple credit cards and lenders, you would just have one payment to make to the lender who gave you the consolidation loan.

-Considering whether or not you should consolidate your balancesat all is a complicated issue.
+Considering whether or not you should consolidate your balances at all is a complicated issue.
 But on top of that yes-or-no question is the subject of how you should consolidate.
-You have multiple options to choose from.
+Here are the best personal loans for debt consolidation options to choose from.

-1. Personal: With an unsecured personal loan, you borrow a specific amount of money from a lender or a bank.
+1. Personal Loans: With an unsecured personal loan, you borrow a specific amount of money from a lender or a bank.
 In the case of a personal consolidation, you take out a new loan that combines everything you owe(or as much of it as you choose).

 3. Balance Transfer Credit Card: While this option doesn’t involve taking one out, it presents another avenue to consolidate your obligations.
 With this particular kind of card, you transfer your balances into one place and pay it off with one monthly payee.

 This process can seem counterintuitive—the solution to taking on too much through loans and credit cards is to take out another one or open up another credit card?
 At first glance, that would seem to make the problem worse, not better.